 Even during buying and selling the token address remains the same, the NFT simply transfers from one buyer to another.
 If a person owns an NFT they can rest easy on the fact that their token is unique and one of a kind no matter how many copies of it are being made.

 Think of it this way, the ‘Starry Night’ painting by Vincent van Gogh resides in the Museum of Modern Art, New York City.
 There are millions of photos available on the internet of that very painting in fact someone might even have a painting of the same size and appearance but even then the whole world knows that it is not the original painting and also that the original painting resides safely in the Museum of Modern Art, New York City.

 Except in the case of NFTs, the same scenario happens digitally on the blockchain so no matter how many copies of the token are made, with the original token address it can always be tracked to its one true owner.

 Initially, NFTs were only offered on the Ethereum blockchain, now NFTs can be minted on Solana (SOL) and Avalanche (AVAX) blockchains respectively with many more currently under development.

-Read about: How and Where to Buy/Sell Nfts
+Read about: Where to Buy/Sell Nfts